Transport in Barcelona: Buses

-Funicular in Barcelona
+Funicular

 The Funicular de Montjuïc, climbing up Montjuïc hill, is fare-integrated with the Barcelona Metro network.
 Funicular de Vallvidrera, in Vallvidrera, is part of Ferrocarrils de la Generalitat de Catalunya.
 A third funicular, on Tibidabo hill, Funicular del Tibidabo, is operated by TMB and allows access to the Tibidabo theme park.

 Aerial tramways / Cable cars

 The city has two aerial cable cars: Montjuïc Aerial Tramway (to the Montjuïc castle) and Port Vell Aerial Tramway that runs via Torre Jaume I and Torre Sant Sebastià over the port.
 Also, in the metropolitan area of Barcelona work Aeri de Montserrat and Telefèric d'Olesa a Esparreguera.

 Private car traffic

 Barcelona is encouraging active travel (walking and wheeling plus use of the bus) with the "Superblocks" system which discourages short trips by private car.
 They are the idea of Salvador Rueda, a psychologist, engineer and ecologist and have the support of the city council.
 See Barcelona's super·illes in City block.